|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

-px) unit of measurement.
-If a unit of measurement is not specified, UIElements assumes that the property type is expressed in pixels.
-It is good practice to specify
+It is important to specify the unit of measurement.
+If you do not specify a unit of measurement, UIElements assumes that the property value is expressed in pixels.

-0 is a special value that doesn’t require a unit of messurement.
+0 is a special value that doesn’t require a unit of measurement.

 Numeric values are expressed as either floating points or integer literals.
 For example,